Gazen27/Gazen27/README.md

 ![git](https://user-images.githubusercontent.com/43990877/215758384-e534f342-bd51-4a92-8bac-9d9b914360f7.png)

 # My Repositories
 Some of the repository below may be private at the moment.
-All of the repo are under the MIT license.
+Every repository is under the MIT license.
 > [LabManager](https://github.com/Gazen27/LabManager) - Platform for a Scientific Laboratory (Academic project)
 > [LASD-Libraries](https://github.com/Gazen27/LASD-Libraries) - Implementation of a C++ library set.
 (Academic project)